What kind of anesthesia will I receive?

 What emergency procedures are in place in case there’s a serious complication?

 Our office has the necessary emergency drugs, equipment and procedures in place to care for you in the rare event of a serious complication.
 Anesthesiologists have the specialized medical training to anticipate and treat complications.
-All of our nurses and doctors have current advanced cardiac life support training (ACLS) and we frequently rehearse emergency drills.
+Our nurses and doctors have current advanced cardiac life support training (ACLS), pediatric advanced life support (PALS) as well as attendance in frequent mock emergency drills.
 In rare instances, serious complications may require that you are transferred to a local hospital.

 Who will monitor my recovery after surgery and for how long?